microsoft/pxt/common-docs/about/editor-features.md

 The **Download** button will copy your program to a drive on your computer.
 You can copy your program directly to your @boardname@ if it's connected and a drive for it shows up on your computer.

 #### #download-images

+### Explorer #explorer

+All of the files in your project are viewed in the Explorer.
+Click on the **Explorer** button to expand the Explorer view to see all of the files in the project.
+Also, in addition to your project files, the Explorer will show all of files used to code all of the blocks in the editor.
+When you click and select a file, it will open in the editor for you to see and to edit if you want.

+#### #explorer-images